CMU-Open-Source-Chip-Design-Class/18224-s24-tapeout/designs/d12_sjg2_tiny_game_of_life/README.md

 ## Media

-There is a demo video in Demo_Video.mov
+There is a demo video in Sebastian's GitHub repo at https://github.com/sebgar1011/18224-tapeout-template.git called Demo_Video.mov